 What is evaluated in a soil test?

 Most basic soil tests report the levels of phosphorus, potassium, pH, and organic matter (%).
-Often, they include or allow the option to add-on tests for lead, soluble salts, and other nutrients like calcium, magnesium, sulfur, boron, and micronutrients.
+Often, they include or allow the option to add-on tests for lead, soluble salts, and other nutrients, such as calcium, magnesium, sulfur, boron, and micronutrients.

 Some laboratories will also provide the soil texture class (percentage of sand, silt, and clay) as part of the test or as an add-on.
 Nitrate levels can also be measured, but the results require more interpretation because nitrogen's behavior in the soil is complex.
-Select laboratories can test for contaminants like heavy metals or herbicides, but these tests often require special processing and additional costs.
-Occasionally tests can also provide a soil microbial analysis telling you the biomass of bacteria, fungi, protozoa, and nematodes in the soil sample.
+Select laboratories can test for contaminants such as heavy metals or herbicides, but these tests often require specialized processing and additional costs.
+Occasionally, tests can also provide a soil microbial analysis, telling you the biomass of bacteria, fungi, protozoa, and nematodes in the soil sample.

 Once I submit a sample, what can I expect?